 GrizzlyCorps

-We have created an AmeriCorps program, called GrizzlyCorps, that sends 35 recent college grads each year to farm and forest communities.
-AmeriCorps members will work on regenerative agriculture, forest health, and carbon sequestration – helping those communities build resilience and fight climate change.
-We are working on expanding the program to include food system resilience.
+We created an AmeriCorps program, called GrizzlyCorps, that sends 35 recent college grads each year to farm and forest communities.
+AmeriCorps members work on regenerative agriculture, forest health, and carbon sequestration – helping those communities build resilience and fight climate change.
+We are working on expanding the program to work in more communities.

 Fact Sheet: Regenerative/Climate-Smart Agriculture